frigi83/traefik-examples/README.md

 2. In the root directory of this repo there is a variable file `var.env`.
 Download it and rename in `.env`.
 The most configurations options specific for your installation are in this file.
 You can copy it to every example you want to try.

 3. In the `docker-compose.yml` you find all the configuration to generate and configure the docker containers.

+4. In every example folder you find a `README.md` with a guide to the relative case.

 ### Files & Folders structure of examples